 Recherche Bay has historic connections to Rear Admiral d' Entrecasteau's search for missing fellow Frenchman, La Perouse in 1792 and was probably the first bit of Tasmania ever stepped on by Europeans.
 The bay is named after his ship and many of the islands and channels and even the Huon River in this area, were named and charted by him.

-If you want to know more or support the work of the Tasmanian Land Conservancy, look up their website at
+Click on the link if you want to know more or support the work of the Tasmanian Land Conservancy,

 On the subject of air travel, there's a nice quote by Richard Branson on How to become a Millionaire.
 "Start with a billion and buy an airline."